istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/configurability/telemetry-api/index.md

 test: no
 ---

 Istio provides a Telemetry API that enables flexible configuration of tracing behavior.
-The experimental Telemetry API offers controls over tracing options such as sampling rates and custom tags for individual spans, as well as backend provider selection.
-The options are configurable down to the the individual workload level and provide override behavior.
+The Telemetry API offers controls over tracing options such as sampling rates and custom tags for individual spans, as well as backend provider selection.

 ## Before you begin